hyphacoop/governance-experiment/dashboard/README.md

 - Integration:

     - Each API provides specific functionality that enhances the overall governance process.
 For instance, Google Sheets enables easy data sharing, while Earthstar ensures decentralized and secure vote tracking.
+### User and Developer Guide

+- For Users

+    - Obtain access credentials for the required services (Google, GitHub).

+    - Follow the installation and setup steps to configure the dashboard.

+    - Authenticate with Google and GitHub when prompted during usage.

+    - View decision logs, voting results, and GitHub issues via the dashboard interface.

+-For Developers

+    - Ensure you have accounts set up for Google Cloud, GitHub, and Earthstar.

+    - Populate the .env file with your credentials.

+    - Use the development server (npm run dev) to test API integrations.

+    - Modify and extend components as needed for additional functionality.

 ## Table of Contents